Cultivate joy as you would a dear friendship.

 Wayne Teasdale wrote the above words in response to Mechthild of Magdeburg's definition of God, "Who is God?
 God is the meaning for my joy, [and] a gladsome joy to my being."
 Reden Yoga is the product of my efforts to cultivate this dear friendship with joy.

 About Elizabeth Miller, E-RYT 500, C-IAYT

 Know who you are, and do it on purpose. – Dolly Parton

-Elizabeth Miller is a certified teacher in the viniyoga tradition through American Viniyoga Institute and a member of the International Association of Yoga Therapists.
+Elizabeth Miller is a yoga therapist and teacher in the viniyoga tradition through American Viniyoga Institute and the International Association of Yoga Therapists.
 She has been practicing yoga for nearly 20 years.
-While she considers her life with family, friends, and students her best teacher, she has also studied extensively with Gary Kraftsow.
+While she considers her life with family, friends, and students her best teacher, she has studied extensively with Gary Kraftsow.

 In addition to her yogic studies, Elizabeth received a Bachelor's degree in English Literature with special emphasis in Religious Studies and Visual Arts (Otterbein College).
 She holds certification in Thai Yoga Massage from the Lotus Palm School in Montreal, Canada; Nerve Touch in Chiang Mai, Thailand; and the Sunshine Network in Chiang Mai, Thailand.
 In 2015, Elizabeth received certification as Grief Recovery Specialist through the Grief Recovery Institute.

 Prior to starting Reden, Elizabeth worked for several years with the Omega Institute, a leader in holistic education based in Rhinebeck, New York, and The Crossings, a progressive learning center just outside Austin, Texas.
 Through work with these progressive centers of education, Elizabeth has been able to learn and incorporate seeds of wisdom from many traditions in her classes and private sessions.